|PERIODIZATION for Runners & Duathletes!

 How about the runners that complete on a year round basis or have many goal races.
-That type of runner needs a periodization plan that keeps
+That type of runner needs a Periodization plan that

-all phases of their running operating at near peak efficiency all year long.
-If you’re that type of runner you need to keep your base endurance
+keepsall phases of their running operating at near Peak Efficiency all year long.
+If you’re that type of runner you need to keep your Base

-high, your lactate turn point elevated, your VO2 max at top levels and your running strength high, on a year round basis.
-That’s where multi
+Endurance high, your lactate turn point elevated, your VO2 Max at top levels and your running strength high, on a year round basis.
+That’s

-pace goal based periodization comes in.
-Multi-pace goal based periodization does not exclude any phase of training for long periods of time.
+where Multi-Pace goal based Periodization comes in.
+Multi-pace goal based Periodization does not exclude any phase of training for long

 each microcycle, mesocycle and macrocycle will depend upon your specific running goal and your current strengths or weaknesses.
 If you’re

-training for a marathon there will be greater emphasis on endurance, goal pace running and running economy.
-If setting a new 5K PR is your
+training for a marathon there will be greater emphasis on Endurance, Goal Pace Running and Running Economy.
+If setting a new 5K PR is

-needs.
-If you are weak in endurance you would place more focus on long distance training.
-If your endurance is high, but you are unable to
+current needs.
+If you are weak in endurance you would place more focus on Long Distance Training.
+If your endurance is high, but you are

-maintain a quality pace you would emphasize lactate turn point training and running economy.
-That’s the greatest benefit to multi pace goal
+unable to maintain a quality pace you would emphasize Lactate Turn-Point Training and Running Economy.
+That’s the greatest benefit to

-based periodization – you’re able to adjust it to adapt to your current needs.
+multi pace goal based Periodization – you’re able to adjust it to adapt to your current needs.